brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 |B_0| = \dots = |B_k| = {{a+b-1}\choose a}.
 $$

 The same cardinality of the sets of $B_i$ regardless of the value of $i$ is a example of uniform partitioning.
 Instead of counting all paths separately we can group each path by definitive characteristics (like downturn location on the x-axis) and construct a bijection.
+This principle is coined the  Chung-Feller theorem but was originally introduced by MacMahon in 1909[^7].

 ### Variation 3
 3. What if I completely scrap the restrictive inequality such that I only care that the last two drinks are green and pink?